Sliman4/rpc-selector/README.md

 ## Description
 Web browser extension (Firefox, Vivaldi, Chrome, Opera, Edge) to redirect URLs based on regex or wildcard patterns.
 Fork on [Redirector](https://github.com/einaregilsson/Redirector), optimized for redirecting NEAR RPC requests.

-## Planned features
-- A selector with a few predefined options and a custom input field in the popup

 ## Tribute
 In loving memory of Einar Egilsson, who gave us Redirector and selflessly nurtured it for many years.
 We miss you Einar, and will always remember your kindness and generosity.